This is a guest article written by:

 Health care ethics require that professionals publicly report potential harm from a treatment, attempt to evaluate possible harm, and consider possible risks along with potential benefits when making treatment decisions.
 Managed care, on the other hand, usually reports only those statistics that show the benefits of managed care and does not adequately examine the potential harm to patients.

-Managed care does not adequately assess its potential to increase death rate.
+Managed care does not adequately assess its potential to increase the death rate.
 Human life and quality of life are simply not entered into the managed care formulas for measuring treatment cost-effectiveness.
 The cost-effectiveness calculations show only insurance expenses.
-As a result, these formulas actually indicate that cutting expenses as a result of a speedy death is a cost-effective disposition for any patient whose treatment will cost more than their monthly premiums.
+As a result, these formulas indicate that cutting expenses as a result of a speedy death is a cost-effective disposition for any patient whose treatment will cost more than their monthly premiums.